noveltylanterns/fingered/README.md

 # fingered

-`fingered` is a small Finger daemon written in Go by GPT-5.4, and shipped as a self-contained Linux binary.
+`fingered` is a small Finger daemon written in Go by Claude & GPT-5.4, and shipped as a self-contained Linux binary.
 Existing daemons for `finger://` are notoriously insecure & essentially abandonware.
 But the protocol itself is a simple platform-agnostic concept, so reimplementing new software around it is trivial for a machine.

 The real question is: Can the machine produce a `finger://` utility that won't fall apart?
 How much time will be required to debug and pentest it?
 Will the code be maintainable in 6 months?
 These are the questions we need answers for.